|

 insurance policy, and the periodic payment is known as an

+insurance premium.
 Insurance Binder - A

 document that states that insurance is temporarily in